AndrewSimon/tf-files/README.md

 ### tf-files Configuration Instructions:

+cd tf-files

+variables.tf:
-main.tf:  modify key_name to an SSH key pair you already created in AWS
+1) modify key_name to an SSH key pair name you already created in AWS and it's public key file path you saved locally<BR/>

-config.tf: modify your aws key and aws secret to match your AWS account
+2) Update the ami_id default value to an existing AMI in your region (the one used in the example has been unpublished)

+config.tf:
+1) Change the name of the bucket used for s3 backend  and update your region, if not <b>us-east-1</b>.

+main.tf:
+1) Nothing needs to change.
+To change 'Test2' to another VPC name, replace all occurrences of the string "Test2" with a VPC name you like

 ### Running command-line Terraform commands to test, execute and destroy tf-files